2023 Most Popular Fine & Studio Arts Bachelor's Degree Schools in the Great Lakes Region

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $281.

-University of Wisconsin - Eau Claire ranked #18 on this year’s Most Popular Fine & Studio Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-UW - Eau Claire is a large public school located in the city of Eau Claire.
+University of Wisconsin - Eau Claire landed the #18 spot in the 2023 rankings for the most popular bachelor’s degree fine and studio arts programs.
+UW - Eau Claire is a large public school located in the small city of Eau Claire.

 Of the 47 students majoring in Fine Arts at UW - Eau Claire, 17% are male and 83% are female.

-Wayne State University did quite well in this year’s ranking of the most popular places for fine and studio arts students to get a bachelor’s degree.
-It came in at #18 on the list.
-Located in the city of Detroit, Wayne State is a public school with a fairly large student population.
+Wayne State University landed the #18 spot in the 2023 rankings for the most popular bachelor’s degree fine and studio arts programs.
+Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.

 Women make up 85% of the Fine Arts majors at the school.